Abstract

 C

-Functional analysis of young patients with desmoid-type fibromatosis: initial surveillance does not jeopardize long term quality of life
+, et al. Functional analysis of young patients with desmoid-type fibromatosis: initial surveillance does not jeopardize long term quality of life.

 Eur J Surg Oncol